secrez/secrez/packages/secrez/README.md

 ## The commands

-From the output of `help`:

 ```

-Secrez main:/ $ help

-Available commands:
   alias     Create aliases of other commands.
   bash      Execute a bash command in the current disk folder.
   cat       Shows the content of a file.
   cd        Changes the working directory.
+  chat      Enters the Secrez chat
+    join    Join rooms.
+    quit    Leaves either a room or the chat
+    send    Sends either a room or the chat
+    show    Show chat history in a room
   conf      Configure security data (2FA, password, number of iterations).
+  contacts  Gives info about contacts
   copy      Copy a text file to the clipboard.
+  courier   Configure the connection to a local courier
   edit      Edits a file containing a secret.
-  exit    Exits Secrez.
+  exit      << deprecated - use "quit" instead
   export    Export encrypted data to the OS in the current local folder
   find      Find a secret.
   help      This help.
   import    Import files from the OS into the current folder
   lcat      Similar to a standard cat in the external fs.
   lcd       Changes the external working directory.
   lls       Browses the external directories.
   lpwd      Shows the path of the external working directory.
   ls        Browses the directories.
   mkdir     Creates a directory.
   mv        Moves and renames files or folders.
   paste     Paste whatever is in the clipboard in an encrypted entries.
   pwd       Shows the path of the working directory.
+  quit      Quits Secrez.
   rm        Removes one or more files and folders.
+  ssh       Opens a new tab and run ssh to connect to a remote server via SSH
   tag       Tags a file and shows existent tags.
   totp      Generate a TOTP code if a totp field exists in the card.
   touch     Creates a file.
   use       Uses a specific dataset.
   ver       Shows the version of Secrez.

-To get help about single commands, specify the command, or use the -h option.

-Examples:
-  help touch  ()
-  import -h   ()
+  whoami    Show data that other users need to chat with you

 ```